 There's this thing I keep doing.

 I'll be in the middle of a conversation, and someone gives me feedback.
-Real feedback.
 The kind that lands somewhere uncomfortable.
-And my first instinct isn't to listen, it's to explain why they're wrong.
+My first instinct isn't to listen.
+It's to explain why they're wrong.

 "That's not quite what I meant..."
 "Well, the context was different..."
 "I was actually thinking about this differently..."